openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

           Openness](http://www.consortiuminfo.org/standardsblog/article.php?story=20101221084910541)
       **
 >
-> Last Thursday the European Commission took a major step forward on the openness scale.
+> Last Thursday the European Commission took a major step forward on the â€œopennessâ€ scale.
-        The occasion was the release of a new version of the European Interoperability Framework (EIF) which definitively endorsed the use of open source friendly standards when providing public services within the EU.
+        The occasion was the release of a new version of the European Interoperability Framework (EIF) which definitively endorsed the use of open source friendly standards when providing â€œpublic servicesâ€ within the EU.
 This result was rightly hailed by open source advocates like [Open Forum Europe](http://www.openforumeurope.org/press-room/press-releases/EIF%20PR3%2016.12.10.pdf). (...)
 >
 > </blockquote>